MLBartley/mlbartley.github.io/consulting.md

 **Availability & Rates**

   I charge based on an hourly rate for consulting projects (as opposed to a flat rate per project).
 We will discuss this rate during our initial consultation meeting and agree on a value before consulting starts.
-Rates increase at the beginning of each calendar year to adjust for inflation, but the base rate will be locked in when you submit a Request Form (i.e. submitting a Request form in December 2022 will ensure you are charged using 2022 rates).
 Hourly rates will depend on

   * Duration of project
   * Number and types of deliverables requested